-Panelists: Meredith Whittaker, CEO at Signal, Arvind Narayanan, Professor of Computer Science and Director of the Center for Information Technology Policy, Princeton University
+Panelists: Meredith Whittaker, President of Signal Foundation, Arvind Narayanan, Professor of Computer Science and Director of the Center for Information Technology Policy, Princeton University

 Recent breakthroughs in Artificial Intelligence (AI) have produced a new class of neural networks called Large Language Models (LLMs) that demonstrate a remarkable capability to generate fluent, plausible responses to prompts posed in natural language.
 While LLMs have already revolutionized certain industry applications, the debut of ChatGPT has generated new anxiety and curiosity about machine intelligence, especially in the way we teach, research, tell stories and report facts.